 As has been well-reported in the press, a battle involving some fundamental concepts has been playing out before the English courts in recent months.
 On the one hand, a landowner fighting for the ability to have control of his land and to restrict what the general public can and cannot do on land.
-On the other hand, those seeking to protect long-standing freedoms that the public have enjoyed over that land.
+On the other hand, those seeking to protect long-standing freedoms that the public has enjoyed over that land.
 The land in question lies within the Dartmoor National Park and that has been a key factor in how the case has unfolded.
 But those who own land in the countryside away from Dartmoor should still take note of the decision.

 What did the case entail?

-The case concerned ‘wild camping’; the ability of a member of the public to walk out on to Dartmoor with a small rucksack and pitch a tent on the open moorland and away from any official campsite.
+The case concerned ‘wild camping’; the ability of a member of the public to walk out onto Dartmoor with a small rucksack and pitch a tent on the open moorland and away from any official campsite.
 This is very much the ‘leave no trace’ type of activity, and a far different beast to what can be called ‘traditional’ camping.

 What is wild camping?